Introduction

 5. Chromogenic FXIII Assays

 Chromogenic assays are available for measuring FXIII [actually FXIIIa] based upon its transglutaminase activity.
-The test is based upon the incorporation of a biotinylated amine substrate [5-(biotinamido)pentylamine] into Fibrinogen [immobilised on a microtitre plate] by Thrombin activated FXIII[a].
+The tests are based upon the incorporation of a biotinylated amine substrate [5-(biotinamido)pentylamine] into Fibrinogen [immobilised on a microtitre plate] by Thrombin activated FXIII[a].
 The incorporated amine substrate is detected with a strepavidin-enzyme conjugate and chromogenic substrate.
 The colour change is proportional to the concentration of FXIIIa.

 6. Thromboelastogram